adaltas/node-nikita/docs/content/about/contribute.md

 ## Open Development

 All work on Nikita happens directly on GitHub.
-We currently commit directly on the master branch.
-In the future, both core team members and external contributors could send pull requests which go through the same review process.
+Both core team members and external contributors send pull requests which go through the same review process.

 ## Branch Organization